Why Google Assistant supports so many more languages than Siri, Alexa, Bixby, and Cortana

 Separately, Microsoft recently open-sourced a version of Google’s popular BERT model that enables developers to deploy BERT at scale.
 This arrived after researchers at the Seattle company created an AI model — a Multi-Task Deep Neural Network (MT-DNN) — that incorporates BERT to achieve state-of-the-art results, and after a team of applied scientists at Microsoft proposed a baseline-besting architecture for language generation tasks.

 Undoubtedly, Google, Apple, Microsoft, Amazon, Samsung, and others are already using techniques beyond those described above to bring new languages to their respective voice assistants.
 But some had a head start, and others have to contend with legacy systems.
-That’s why it will likely take time before they’re all speaking the same languages.
+That’s why they’ll need more time before they’re all speaking the same languages.